orwagodfather/NPM-RCE/README.md

-important note:
+Important note:
-Do not exploit with Burp Collaborator on a public network service, it will lead to ban on the NPM account
+Do not exploit with Burp Collaborator on a public network service, as it will lead to a ban on the NPM account